aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/2.remove-default-admin/index.en.md

 ::alert[Notice that we only removed access policy from the IAM principal but the access entry still exists for this IAM principal.]{header="Note"}

-Let us list the access entries avalable for the cluster.
+Let us list the access entries available for the cluster.

 ```bash